LuisAlva875/Java-Recursive-Array-Sum/README.md

-# Java Recursive Array Sum
+# Recursive Array Sum in Java

-Java exercise focused on array addition and the structure of a method intended to perform recursive processing.

 ## Description

-This project contains a Java program called `SumaRecursiva` that works with two integer arrays and calculates the element-by-element sum between them.
+This project implements element-wise addition of two integer arrays using recursion in Java.

+The program receives two integer arrays and processes them recursively from the first position to the last one.
+Each recursive call calculates the sum of the corresponding elements and stores the result in a third array.

+This exercise demonstrates the use of recursion for traversing arrays and performing operations without using an iterative loop inside the recursive method.

+## Objective

+The main objective of this exercise is to practice recursive programming by implementing an element-wise addition operation between two arrays.

-The program uses the following arrays:
+The program demonstrates:

+- Recursive method calls.
+- Base cases in recursive algorithms.
+- Array indexing.
+- Element-wise operations between arrays.
+- Storage of intermediate results.
+- Recursive traversal of an array.

+## Algorithm

+Given two arrays:

 ```text
 arr1 = {5, 8, 9, 2}
 arr2 = {5, 9, 2, 2}
 ```

-The addition is performed position by position:
+the program calculates:

 ```text
 5 + 5 = 10